30 Hours Funded Childcare

-This page provides information on 30 hours childcare which commenced in Buckinghamshire in September 2017.
-The scheme aims to help families with 3 and/or 4 year olds to start back into work or to extend their working pattern.
-Currently all 3 and 4-year-olds are entitled to 15 hours of free childcare a week.
-These changes extend the current 15 hours to 30 hours per week in total for working families.
-These changes were introduced as part of the Childcare Act 2016.
+This page provides information on 30 Hours Funded childcare which became available in Buckinghamshire in September 2017.
+The 30 Hours scheme aims to help families with 3 or 4-year-olds to start back into work or to extend their working pattern.

 Check your eligibility at ChildcareChoices.gov.uk